Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: Interpreting the full spin-orbit Fokker-Planck equation, the full spin-orbit stochastic ODE system and the full Bloch equation

 This section wraps up our presentation of the kinetic approach.
-In fact in this section we show how each of the main effects on the polarization, mentioned in Section 1, are tied to specific terms of the full spin-orbit SDE system, (\ref{eq:new2.44vcdmfinal}), of the full spin-orbit Fokker-Planck equation, (\ref{eq:new2.44vvanewfinal}), and of the full Bloch equation, (\ref{eq:new2.44vcdc0}).
+In fact in Sections 16.1 and 16.2 we show how each of the main effects on the polarization, mentioned in Section 1, are tied to specific terms of the full spin-orbit SDE system, of the full spin-orbit Fokker-Planck equation, and of the full Bloch equation.
+In Section 16.3 we draw conclusions.